gtkcyber/griffon-vm/installation.md

 ![alt text](https://github.com/gtkcyber/griffon-vm/blob/master/images/step1.png "Import Appliance Dialog Box")

 Once you've done that, the next screen will allow you to configure the VM.
-If you are using Griffon to experiment with the various big data tools, we recommmend allocating as many CPUs and as much RAM as your system will allow.
+If you are using Griffon to experiment with the various big data tools, we recommmend allocating as many CPUs and as much RAM as your system will allow. **Be sure to check the Reinitialize MAC Address box.**

 ![alt text](https://github.com/gtkcyber/griffon-vm/blob/master/images/step2.png "Configure Griffon Dialog Box")